St. Bartholomew's Episcopal Church

 Our mission is to support our Rector and provide a connection with parishioners by being in frequent communication.
 A click on the Pastoral Care tab will give you information on receiving healing prayers, requesting a prayer shawl or access to the Pastoral Care Booklet: Words of Comfort.

-Volunteer Opportunities: In pre-pandemic times we’ve provided meals, transportation & home visits.
-We hope to do so again in the near future as needs arise and restrictions are lifted.
-Please contact us if you would like to be on the list for these services at pastoralcare@stbartsyarmouth.org.
+Volunteer Opportunities: We provide meals, transportation & home visits.
+Please contact us if you would like to be on the list for these services.

 Imelda Schaefer and Barbara Barhydt, Co-Chairs